ganeti/ganeti/man/hsqueeze.rst

   (i.e. *filename*.original), and the state at the end of the squeezing operation is saved to the given file plus the extension "squeezed" (i.e. *filename*.squeezed).

+-C[*filename*], \--print-commands[=*filename*]
+  If given, a shell script containing the commands to squeeze or unsqueeze the cluster are saved in a file with the given name; if no name is provided, they are printed to stdout.

 -t *datafile*, \--text-data=*datafile*
   Backend specification: the name of the file holding node and instance